DC23/foundry-macros/dbtime/dbtime-readme.md

 - Foundry VTT Version 12 or higher
 - [Global Progress Clocks](https://foundryvtt.com/packages/global-progress-clocks)

+> [!IMPORTANT]
-This is an essential requirement.
-The timekeeping scripts will fail to run without this module present and configured.
-Install Global Progress Clocks before moving on to the installation of Dragonbane Timekeeping.
+> **Global Progress Clocks is an essential requirement.** The timekeeping scripts will fail to run without this module present and configured.
+Install Global Progress Clocks before moving on to the installation of the Dragonbane Timekeeping scripts.

 ## Installation